nachordo/geospatial-data-project/README.md

 The project is structured in different parts.
 First, I filtered the list of office candidates.
 Later, through API I will query the coordinates within certain distance treshold certains spots that fullfils the conditions asked.
 Lasly, I analize the results and choose the best office location.

-The filtering and API querying proccess are executed through `main.py`, and it is explained in detail in the `filtering_process.md`.
-The decision process analysis is performed in the `analysis.ipynb` notebook by loading the csv file with the desition parameters previously computed.
+The filtering and API querying proccess are executed through `main.py`, and it is explained in detail in the [filtering_process.md](https://github.com/nachordo/geospatial-data-project/blob/main/filtering_process.md).
+The decision process analysis is performed in the [analysis.ipynb](https://github.com/nachordo/geospatial-data-project/blob/main/analysis.ipynb) notebook by loading the csv file with the desition parameters previously computed.
 I used a python notebook as it is better to explain the it step by step and to show the results in the map.

 ![Gaming company](https://officesnapshots.com/wp-content/uploads/2016/06/avant-chicago-office-design-21.jpg)